Audio and video content

 Page contents

-If you are creating your own audio and/or video content, we strongly recommend reviewing the Web Accessibility Initiative (WAI) advice on planning audio and video media.
-Planning ahead of recording will save both time and money in the long run.
+If you are creating your own audio and/or video content, we strongly recommend the planning audio and video media guidance from Web Accessibility Initiative (WAI) before you being recording.

-The WAI advice not only covers how to present the content on your website, but also how to structure and deliver the audio and video content itself, and considerations for live audio and video.
+The WAI guidance has lots of helpful detail about how to structure and deliver audio and video content to make it friendly for a wider audience, and discusses considerations for live audio and video.

-Here in this guide we focus on presenting pre-recorded audio/video content on a web page, and what alternatives are needed to help people.
+Here we review the accessibility requirements for presenting pre-recorded audio/video content on a web page (also part of the aforementioned WAI guidance).
 It’s worth remembering that accommodations for people with disabilities are often helpful more broadly as well:

-- People may want to skim the transcript to decide whether to play a media file, especially if they are trying to save data and/or power on a mobile device.
+- People may want to skim read a transcript to decide whether they want to play a media file, especially when trying to save data and/or power on a mobile device.

-- Captions can be helpful in really loud environments (e.g. a busy airport) and really quiet environments (e.g. a library).
+- Captions are helpful in really loud environments (e.g. a busy airport) and really quiet environments (e.g. a library).

 Companion video: Web Accessibility Perspectives: Video captions